Yearly Subscription

 What is a yearly subscription?

-A yearly subscription is a billing model where customers pay upfront for 12 months of access to a product or service.
-It often comes with a discount compared to paying month-to-month and is common in software, streaming services, and subscription boxes.
+A yearly subscription is a billing model where customers pay upfront for 12 months of access to a product or service, usually at a discount compared to paying month-to-month.
+It’s also commonly called an annual subscription, and the two terms refer to the same thing.

 Why do businesses offer yearly subscriptions?